8 Easy Solutions to Fix iPhone Boot Loop (iOS 16 Supported)

 Method 4.
 Use Recovery Mode to Fix iPhone Reboot Loop

-To fix iPhone stuck in boot loop, you can also place your iPhone into Recovery Mode.
-By doing so, you’ll erase all data from the device and thus fix the issue.
-Please make sure that you’ve backed up all important data on your iPhone before taking this method.
+To fix iPhone stuck in boot loop, you can also place your iPhone into Recovery Mode and restore it via iTunes.
+By doing so, you'll erase all data from the device and thus fix the issue.
+Please make sure that you've backed up all important data on your iPhone before taking this method.

 Sometimes, resetting your iPhone to factory settings will also solve the iPhone restart loop issue.
 This method is simple to operate and it will not cause your data loss, either.
 Follow the quick steps below.